nictherivera/nictherivera/README.md

 - 💞️ I’m looking to collaborate on... anything related to NLP or Computer Vision
 - 📫 How to reach me... riveraveganz@gmail.com
 - 😄 Pronouns: ...She/her
-- ⚡ Fun fact: ...I speak Spanish, English, and a little bit of French... and I love Asian Food!

 <!---
 nictherivera/nictherivera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.